ONEOK (NYSE:OKE) Releases FY 2021 Earnings Guidance

 ONEOK (NYSE:OKE) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided EPS guidance of $2.690-$3.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.250.
+The company provided earnings per share (EPS) guidance of $2.690-$3.350 for the period, compared to the Thomson Reuters consensus estimate of $3.250.
 The company issued revenue guidance of -.

-ONEOK (NYSE:OKE) last posted its earnings results on Tuesday, August 3rd.
-The utilities provider reported $0.77 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.76 by $0.01.
+ONEOK (NYSE:OKE) last issued its quarterly earnings results on Tuesday, August 3rd.
+The utilities provider reported $0.77 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.76 by $0.01.
+The business had revenue of $3.39 billion for the quarter, compared to analysts’ expectations of $4.01 billion.
 ONEOK had a net margin of 11.90% and a return on equity of 22.30%.
-The firm had revenue of $3.39 billion for the quarter, compared to analyst estimates of $4.01 billion.
-As a group, equities research analysts predict that ONEOK will post 3.29 EPS for the current year.
+Research analysts predict that ONEOK will post 3.29 EPS for the current year.

-A number of research analysts have recently issued reports on OKE shares.
-Morgan Stanley boosted their price target on shares of ONEOK from $58.00 to $59.00 and gave the stock an equal weight rating in a research report on Thursday, August 26th.
-Citigroup boosted their price target on shares of ONEOK from $49.00 to $57.00 and gave the stock a neutral rating in a research report on Tuesday, June 8th.
-Zacks Investment Research downgraded shares of ONEOK from a buy rating to a hold rating and set a $56.00 price target on the stock. in a research report on Friday, July 23rd.
-Wells Fargo & Company boosted their price target on shares of ONEOK from $59.00 to $60.00 and gave the stock an overweight rating in a research report on Thursday, June 24th.
-Finally, Sanford C. Bernstein upgraded shares of ONEOK from a market perform rating to an outperform rating and set a $66.00 price target on the stock in a research report on Thursday, September 23rd.
-One investment analyst has rated the stock with a sell rating, eleven have assigned a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat.com, ONEOK presently has a consensus rating of Hold and a consensus target price of $52.15.
+Several analysts have recently issued reports on OKE shares.
+Credit Suisse Group increased their price target on shares of ONEOK from $54.00 to $56.00 and gave the stock a neutral rating in a research report on Monday, August 9th.
+Sanford C. Bernstein raised shares of ONEOK from a market perform rating to an outperform rating and set a $66.00 price target on the stock in a research report on Thursday, September 23rd.
+Bank of America initiated coverage on shares of ONEOK in a research report on Tuesday, September 28th.
+They set a neutral rating on the stock.
+Wells Fargo & Company raised their target price on shares of ONEOK from $59.00 to $60.00 and gave the company an overweight rating in a report on Thursday, June 24th.
+Finally, Zacks Investment Research cut shares of ONEOK from a buy rating to a hold rating and set a $56.00 target price on the stock. in a report on Friday, July 23rd.
+One investment analyst has rated the stock with a sell rating, eleven have given a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of Hold and an average price target of $52.15.

 ONEOK Company Profile